 Reserve funds are conditional and must be used for the specific purpose intended.
-These funds are provided yearly by the department for eligible infrastructure and are to be set up in a reserve fund established by a reserve bylaw.
-A sample financial reserve bylaw is provided in Appendix R. Reserve funds must be established for each item as required on the funding schedule.
-There are both operational and replacement reserves.
-Council may establish additional reserves by bylaw, for example road maintenance, painting.
+These funds are provided yearly by the department for eligible infrastructure and are to be set up in a reserve fund established by a community Financial Reserve Bylaw.
+A sample is provided in Appendix R - Sample Financial Reserve Bylaw.
+Reserve funds must be established for each item as required on the funding schedule.
+There are both operating and replacement (capital) reserves.
+Council may establish additional reserves by bylaw, for example road maintenance, emergency repairs, etc.